miticv/miticv.github.io/Kafka.md

-# Topic
+# Topics, partitions and offsets
 Is a particular steram of data.
-You can have as many topics as you want
+You can have as many topics as you want.
 Topic is indentified by its name

-Topis are split in partitions
+* Topis are split in partitions
 * Each partition is ordered
 * Each message within a partition gets an incremental id called offest
 * Offset only have a meaning for a specific partition